(first posted 4/3/2012; updated 6/28/2020)

 I was a bit surprised to see them still serving the main lines in Los Angeles, probably right into the early eighties.
 Must have been the climate.
 Most of these buses served at least twenty years in front line duty, up to thirty or more, testament to their structural integrity, which was probably never surpassed.

-Speaking of Southern California, it was one of the more contentious areas where GM (and some other “partners”) played a role in the downfall of the superb high-speed regional Red and Yellow Line light rail systems that were once the envy of the world, as well as the transit planners of today (part of the Red Line has been rebuilt at great expense).
+Speaking of Southern California, it was one of the more contentious areas where GM (and some other “partners”) played a role in the downfall of the high-speed regional Red and Yellow Line light rail systems that were once the envy of the world, as well as the transit planners of today (part of the Red Line has been rebuilt at great expense).

 I’m not going to go into the whole story here, as it’s complex and can’t be done justice in this space.
 And there’s no question that GM doesn’t deserve full credit for the whole huge transition away from the electric trams that once served almost every city and even smaller towns.
 But there is no question that GM deliberately undertook and participated in a number of schemes to convert rail systems, and monopolize existing bus systems, with the goal of selling more buses.

-The more nefarious theory is that GM really wanted to sell more cars, as the buses increasingly were swallowed up in the rapidly congesting surface streets, instead of the dedicated right-of-ways most regional rail systems enjoyed.
+The more nefarious theory is that GM really wanted to sell more cars, as the buses increasingly were swallowed up in the rapidly congesting surface streets, instead of the dedicated rights-of-way most regional rail systems enjoyed.
 This was particularly so the case in Southern California.
-Obviously, it wasn’t as simple a that, as folks were spreading out rapidly after WWII, and the still-private and declining rails systems lacked the required capital to expand, since no public funds were then involved, for the most part.
+Obviously, it wasn’t as simple as that, as folks were spreading out rapidly after WWII, and the still-private and declining rails systems lacked the required capital to expand, since no public funds were then involved, for the most part.
 Bus service, even a mediocre one, was relatively cheap to implement, wherever the new roads were built.
 Wiki has a story on it here.

 Agent of change or faithful servant, the old look GM buses did what was asked of them, and then some.